 Another option to save the cost of laying multiple cables is to have one cable to one central transmitter.
 Residents can then buy an ariel to pick up a broadband signal.
 This method has been successful in places such as Ashby de la Launde in Lincolnshire, but speeds can vary.

 Other communities have been lucky enough to tempt the network providers with bribes!
 Iwade Kent successfully presented their case to Kent County Council and received £13,000 towards convincing BT to upgrade their local exchange to FTTC (Fibre to the Cabinet), whilst other villages have collectively paid local ISPs to offer a service via their local exchange.

 Another option that could shake rural broadband in coming years is the expansion of a 4G network.
 By April 2013, EE (Everything Everywhere) will have 4G networks providing up to 80Mbps speeds in 35 towns and cities across the UK, with more providers launching their own 4G services throughout the year.
 EE alone claim they will have 98% of the population covered by the end of 2014, making it the fastest UK broadband rollout in history.

 All of these options come with their own positives and negatives of course.
-Some will be more suited to specific locations, whilst others will require a collective demand, funding or may not be viable due to geography.
-Most ISPs will offer consultation as to what they can and can’t provide for your circumstances.
+Some will be more suited to specific locations, whilst others will need a collective demand, funding or may not be practical due to geography.
+Most ISPs will offer consultation about what they can and can’t provide for your circumstances.